LiamRiddell/NoteMaster/README.md

 ## Lost Note?
 Blank Screen?
 Reset NoteMaster?

 We're sorry this happened!
-NoteMaster is still in Alpha, please make sure you backup important notes external of NoteMaster.
+NoteMaster is still in early development, please make sure you backup important notes external of NoteMaster.
 Create a ticket on [NoteMaster Issue Tracker](https://github.com/LiamRiddell/NoteMaster/issues).

 **IMPORTANT: THIS WILL REMOVE ANY PREFERENCES OR NOTES!**